airfield20/yamotd/README.md

 The sole author of this project is Aaron Cofield.
 I did not have a partner

+##Note:
+All code is thoroughly documented with doxygen style comments and inline comments

 ## Building
 There are two methods provided to build the project.
 Cmake (included for CLion and Kdevelop compatability) and Makefile (Submission requirement)
  - To build with make just type `make` in the projects root directory